Chapter 23

 mixing desk.
 Due to the technical tribulations, the set went on

-longer than the C-90 cassette so the collaboration with the Shuffle
+longer than the only C-90 cassette that was handy so the collaboration with the Shuffle

 Demons went unrecorded, but it will live on forever in the minds